-Elective-session topics and objectives
+Elective-session topics and objectives (subject to change for 2024)

 Lecture A1 – Pharmacokinetics and Pharmacodynamics Modeling - James Uchizono